 The common document used to divide a pension or qualified retirement account such as a 401(k) and similar, is called a Qualified Domestic Relations Order (QDRO).
 In your divorce settlement or judgment, it will likely state that a QDRO must be entered and filed with the court within a certain number of days following the divorce.
 The QDRO language usually states that the retirement funds should be valued for division as of the date of the divorce.

-Thanks to our friends and contributors from Scroggins Family Law for their insight into divorce and employment retirement accounts.
+Thanks to our friends and contributors from Scroggins Law Group for their insight into divorce and employment retirement accounts.